A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: A PSEUDO-METRIC BASED ON DEPTH-TRIMMED REGIONS

 \subsection{Metric properties}

-We now investigate to which extent the two proposed discrepancy measures satisfy the metric axioms.
-As a first go, we show that $DD_p$ and $DR_{p,\varepsilon}$ fulfill most conditions but do not define a distance in general and exhibit specific situations where they do.
+We now investigate to which extent the proposed discrepancy measure satisfies the metric axioms.
+As a first go, we show that $DR_{p,\varepsilon}$ fulfills most conditions.
+However, it does not define distance in general.